CiteGuard: Faithful Citation Attribution for LLMs via Retrieval-Augmented Validation

 Abstract

 Large Language Models (LLMs) have emerged as promising assistants for scientific writing.
-However, there have been concerns regarding the quality and reliability of the generated text, one of which is the citation accuracy and faithfulness.
+However, there have been concerns regarding the quality and reliability of the generated text, one of which is citation accuracy and faithfulness.
 While most recent work relies on methods such as LLM-as-a-Judge, the reliability of LLM-as-a-Judge alone is also in doubt.
-In this work, we reframe citation evaluation as a problem of citation attribution alignment, which is assessing whether LLM-generated citations match those a human author would include for the same text.
+In this work, we reframe citation evaluation as a problem of citation attribution alignment, which assesses whether LLM-generated citations match those a human author would include for the same text.
 We propose CiteGuard, a retrieval-aware agent framework designed to provide more faithful grounding for citation validation.
-CiteGuard improves the prior baseline by 12.3%, and achieves up to 65.4% accuracy on the CiteME benchmark, on par with human-level performance (69.7%).
-It also enables the identification of alternative but valid citations.
+CiteGuard improves the prior baseline by 10%, and achieves up to 68.1% accuracy on the CiteME benchmark, approaching human-level performance (69.2%).
+It also enables the identification of alternative but valid citations and demonstrates generalization ability for cross-domain citation attribution.

 Introduction